-- 33. Members must adhere to the University's Health and Safety policy, which can be found at bucksstudentsunion.org/healthandsafety. - 34.
+- 33. Members must adhere to the Union's Health and Safety policy, which can be found at bucksstudentsunion. org/union/policiesandresources under the central services tab. - 34.
 Members must submit a detailed written proposal which is subject to approval/rejection by the Student Activities Manager. - 35.
 One delegate must remain sober and competent. - 36.
 Throughout the night members must follow the policy on Page 19 of this handbook. - 37.
 Failure to follow procedure within this policy may be subject to the following disciplinary actions; - fines to individuals or the club to cover costs - expulsion from the AU of an individual and/or team - banned from the bar and other Union activities/facilities - frozen club accounts - cancellation of fixtures leading to walkovers and points penalties - withdrawal from competitions - withdrawal of privileges such as Takeovers and Tour. - 38.
 Deadline for forms is 14 October - 39.
 To take place Wednesday 27 October